Greece Digital Nomad Visa Guide (2024)

 Which Greece visa type is best for digital nomads?

-A Greece digital nomad visa is the best option for digital nomads
+The Greece digital nomad visa is the best option for digital nomads.

-Thanks to this remote work visa, digital nomads working in Greece can count on residence permits and tax reductions.
+Thanks to this remote work visa, digital nomads working in Greece can get residence permits and tax reductions.
 Eventually, they can even become permanent residents of this charming coastal country that has around 6,000 islands.

-Unfortunately, the Greek digital nomad visa has slightly higher income requirements, so not everyone would be able to apply for it.
+Unfortunately, the Greek digital nomad visa has slightly higher income requirements than some other countries, so not everyone is eligible to apply for it.

-Therefore, the only alternatives would be D-Type Visa or EU Blue Card, due to their lower income requirements.
+Therefore, the only alternatives would be the D-type visa or the EU Blue Card, due to their lower income requirements.

-However, the D-Type Visa that a digital nomad can obtain in accordance with articles B.4 and B.5 is only a short-term visa, valid only for 6–12 months, while EU Blue Card is valid for 2 years, but you cannot get it unless there is a need for people of your profession.
+However, the D-type visa that a digital nomad can obtain is only a short-term visa, valid only for 6–12 months, while the EU Blue Card is valid for 2 years, but you cannot get it unless there is an economic need for people of your profession.

-Alas, both of the main alternatives have limitations that many digital nomads would not like.
+Alas, both of the main alternatives have limitations that many digital nomads might not like.

 After obtaining this type of visa, you cannot work as a digital nomad until you get a permanent residency (after 7 years).